quassy/prefect/docs/core/concepts/mapping.md

 Prefect's version of map/reduce is far more flexible than the classic implementation.

 When a task is mapped, Prefect automatically creates a copy of the task for each element of its input data.
-The copy -- referred to as a "child" task -- is applied only to that element.
+The copy &mdash; referred to as a "child" task &mdash; is applied only to that element.
 This means that mapped tasks actually represent the computations of many individual children tasks.

 If a "normal" (non-mapped) task depends on a mapped task, Prefect _automatically_ applies a reduce operation to gather the mapped results and pass them to the downstream task.